aws/aws-cdk/packages/@aws-cdk/cloudformation-include/README.md

 param.default = 'MyDefault';
 ```

-You can also provide values for them:
+You can also provide values for them when including the template:

 ```typescript
 new inc.CfnInclude(stack, 'includeTemplate', {